;

 Course Requirements

-All students in the robotics engineering major must take the courses listed below.
-Although not required, it is strongly recommended that students interested in the robotics engineering major take ECE 8, Introduction to Robot Automation, in their first or second year.
+Completing the major declaration requirements in math and physics during the first two years is a priority to meet upper-division prerequisites.
+Although not required, it is recommended that students interested in the robotics engineering major take ECE 8, Introduction to Robot Automation.
+Please contact BE Advising if you have questions.
 The senior comprehensive requirement for robotics engineering majors is satisfied by completion of the capstone course and the portfolio exit requirement.
 Students not making sufficient progress in the major may be recommended to change to another major.

 Lower-Division Courses